 Center for Disease Control and Prevention, Traveler's Health Info.

 Travel Health, Public Health Agency of Canada.

-Please, check the label in your appliance if it can be used in Mongolia.
+Please, check the label in your appliance if you can use in Mongolia.
 If it does not, you will need a voltage converter.
-Also bring a set of International adapter.
+Also, bring a set of an International adapter.